deagc123/NITheremin/README.md

-# Implementing Proximity-Based Interactions Between Devices
+# Implementing proximity-based interactions between a phone and watch

-Learn how to interact with a nearby device by measuring the distance between a watch and a paired iPhone.
+Interact with a nearby Apple Watch by measuring its distance to a paired iPhone.

 ## Overview